By James Patrick Jordan (National Co-Coordinator)

 As workers, according to a study published by the Pew Research Center, “those with a disability earned a median of $21,572 in 2015, less than 70% of the median earnings for those without a disability ($31,872), according to the Census Bureau.
 Both figures are for the civilian, non-institutionalized population ages 16 and older, measured in earnings over the past 12 months.”

 Many workers with disabilities are victims of extreme exploitation, working in what are called “sheltered workshops” and training programs for fractions of the minimum wage.
-This exploitation takes place with the approval and support of the U.S. government and therefore constitutes a clear form of both human and labor rights abuse.
-Rabbi Ruti Regan of the direct action disability right group ADAPT, writes:
+This exploitation takes place with the approval and support of the United States government and therefore constitutes a clear violation of human and labor rights.
+Rabbi Ruti Regan of the direct action disability right group ADAPT writes:

 For example, Goodwill Industries (among many others) notoriously takes advantage of Section 14(c), a 1930s era provision in the Fair Labor Standards Act that allows so-called sheltered workshops, work centers that only employ disabled people, to pay disabled workers less than minimum wage.
 While their executives make six-figure salaries, they pay thousands of employees with disabilities less than anyone else, and some as little as pennies an hour, for their work.

 But ‘sheltered workshops’ also receive funding from the government.
 Workshops receive funding from Medicaid to ‘train’ disabled workers for real jobs, but only approximately five percent ever leave for work in the community.
 Such ‘training’ programs often keep disabled workers in their work centers for years or even decades; workshops are most reluctant to give up the most productive disabled workers for community employment.”

 Workers with disabilities who are people of color are triply oppressed.
 A study by the National Disability Institute tells us: